The Life and Struggles of Our Mother Walatta Petros: A Seventeenth-Century African Biography of an Ethiopian Woman

 Reddit Ask Me Anything discussion (November 2015)

-Wendy Laura Belcher is associate professor in the Department of Comparative Literature and the Center for African American Studies at Princeton University.
-She is the author of Abyssinia’s Samuel Johnson and Honey from the Lion: An African Journey.
+Wendy Laura Belcher is Professor of early African literature in the Department of Comparative Literature and the Center for African American Studies at Princeton University.
+She is the author of Abyssinia’s Samuel Johnson, Honey from the Lion: An African Journey, and Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success.
 Michael Kleiner is a historian of Ethiopia and a translator.
 He has taught at the universities of Göttingen, Marburg, and Hamburg, as well as at Addis Ababa University.

 “How Christ gave Walatta Petros souls in the likeness of crystal vessels.”
 From MS A, f.
 149v © SLUB Mscr.Dresd.Eb.415.e,2